Balancing Act: Distribution-Guided Debiasing in Diffusion Models: Experiments

-We tested our distribution guidance for generating imbalanced attribute distribution by providing skewed $\mathbf{p^a_{ref}}$ - \textbf{i)} $0.20$ \textit{female} and $0.80$ \textit{male} \textbf{ii)} $0.10$ \textit{white race} and $0.90$ \textit{black race}.
-These two settings are extremely challenging given that \textit{male} and \textit{black race} are minority groups in the dataset.
+dataset.
 We present qualitative results for both the settings in Fig.\ref{fig:skew_generation}, where our distribution guidance is able to generate the defined distribution with majority \textit{males}.
-Note, we have binarized the race attribute as \textit{black} and \textit{whites} for simplicity, and hence in the generation \textit{brown race} is considered under \textit{black} category.
+Note, we have binarized the race attribute as \textit{black} and \textit{whites} for simplicity, and hence in the generation, \textit{brown race} is considered under \textit{black} category.
 We report quantitative metrics in Tab.~\ref{tab:skew_bias_gen}, where the proposed method can achieve good FD scores with the same FID.
+Additional experimental results are tabulated in Sec.B.1 of supplement.